Styner2023/doc/README.md

 ![aixcoder_tf](./res/aixcoder_tf.jpg)

-aiXcoder 2.0 only gives two suggestions, one for short prediction, the other for long prediction.
+AiXcoder 2.0 only gives two suggestions, one for short prediction, the other for long prediction.
 The short prediction could be a variable name, or some other single "term", that we want to use during the coding process.
 The long prediction produces a line of code which may construct a piece of code logic.

 ### Uninstalling aiXcoder